How I got a Global Talent UK visa: a comprehensive guide and my experience

 • Letter 3 (UK)

-The whole process of studying the requirements and collecting documents took me just over a month.
-I suspect that this time varies greatly for everyone: the more real success you have, the easier it is to prepare the documents, and vice versa.
+The entire process of understanding the requirements and gathering documents took me a little over a month.
+I imagine this timeline can differ significantly for each individual: the more tangible accomplishments you have, the smoother the document preparation, and conversely.

 I got a decision after three weeks: